 To get into this new Escape Lounge, you’ll need The Platinum Card from American Express.

 No card opens more airport lounge doors than the Amex Platinum card.
 For starters, it will get you and two guests into all Centurion and Escape lounges for free.
 Without the Amex Platinum Card, entry at an Escape Lounge would cost you $45 per person.

 You also get a Priority Pass Select membership, which gets you and your guests into 1,200-plus lounges worldwide.
 And finally, you can access Delta Sky Clubs so long as you’re flying Delta that day (you can also pay $29 to bring in a guest).

-Then there are all the other benefits in addition to lounge access, including $200 in airline credits, $200 toward Uber rides doled out in monthly stipends, $100 to cover a Global Entry or TSA PreCheck application, and more.
+Then there are all the other benefits in addition to lounge access, including $200 in airline credits, up to $200 toward Uber rides doled out in monthly stipends, $100 to cover a Global Entry or TSA PreCheck application, and more.

 And make sure to check if you’re eligible for the 100,000 point welcome offer.

 Click Here to learn more about the Platinum Card from American Express.

 This is a spectacular addition to the Cincinnati-Northern Kentucky (CVG) airport.
 We are huge fans of the Escape Lounge experience and are glad to see their location in CVG Concourse B now open.

 Lead photo courtesy of Escape Lounges

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.